Kick-Ass Retro Review – A Fun But Forgotten Adaptation

 Not only does the film deliver the intensity of the dark world of superheroes, but it manages to stay true to the original comics.
 There are just enough visuals embedded throughout to remind you that it’s an adaptation.
 However, unlike many comic book films, there’s no need to know any of its backstory.
 It works as a companion to the comics but still thrives on its own.

 The film wasn’t nearly as successful as many other Marvel films like Avengers: Endgame or anything else in the MCU.
 However, it did pull in $96.2 million on a budget of $30 million.
 It received generally favorable reviews, earning a sequel in 2013.
 The film garnered plenty of controversy, making us wonder if a film like Kick-Ass could still be released today.

 As mentioned, Hit-Girl is an 11-year-old girl.
 Kick-Ass is full of violence, including guns, knives, and other creative means of killing.
 While there are plenty of adults who do some of this killing, Hit-Girl is responsible for most of it.
 Additionally, the curse words that come out of her mouth were enough to have family advocacy groups become outraged.
-Films with violence by children and similar themes have often been poorly received or surrounded by controversy due to some real-world tragedies.
+Films with violence by children and similar themes have often been poorly received, surrounded by controversy, or even canceled in the case of The Hunt, due to some real-world tragedies.

 Image via Lionsgate.